 Curl examples of working with HTTP

-Following are some of the Curl commands and operations that are often performed when dealing with HTTP requests.
+Following are some of the Curl examples of commands and operations often performed when dealing with HTTP requests.

 Send HTTP GET Request